-This Draft Environmental Impact Statement (EIS) addresses the probable significant adverse impacts that could occur as a result of development of the Barkley Urban Village consistent with the Barkley Urban Village Plan, implementing regulations, and the proposed Development Agreement during the buildout horizon.
+This Environmental Impact Statement (EIS) addresses the probable significant adverse impacts that could occur as a result of development of the Barkley Urban Village consistent with the Barkley Urban Village Plan, implementing regulations, and the proposed Development Agreement during the buildout horizon.
 The EIS is being completed holistically for the entire urban village area as part of a Planned Action pursuant to the State Environmental Policy Act (SEPA) (Washington Administrative Code [WAC] 197-11-168 (c)).
 Under SEPA, the basic steps in designating Planned Action projects are to: (1) prepare an EIS, (2) designate the project as a Planned Action by the adoption of an ordinance, and 3) review future application for consistency with the designated Planned Action.
-After completion of the Barkley Urban Village Final EIS, it is anticipated that the City will consider and potentially adopt a Barkley Urban Village Planned Action Ordinance.
-Development projects anticipated to be included in the Planned Action Ordinance are identified in the Draft EIS.
+Development projects anticipated to be included in the Planned Action Ordinance are identified in the EIS.